jasp-stats/jasp-desktop/tests/README.md

 Unit Tests in the project
 -------------------------

-1) Opening of Text files (tests the AsyncLoader class)
+1) Opening of Text files (tests the AsyncLoader class) - "textfilereadtest.h"

-2) OSF login authentication
+2) OSF login (login authentication, file heirarchy-opening a file) - "osftest.h"